lauren-yang/running-training-plan/README.md

      ```

 4. **Run the Application**:
-   - Navigate to the `scripts/` directory and run the main application script:
+   - Navigate to the `scripts/` directory and run the following scripts:
     ```bash
      python3 train_model.py
      ```